openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. code-block:: typescript
    :linenos:

-    import * as packageName from "someFile"
+    import * as compilationUnitName from "someFile"

     class Type {}